MODFLOW-USGS/modflow6/src/Solution/ParticleTracker/vertical.md

 A particle which finds itself in an inactive cell will terminate with status code 7.
 This is consistent with MODPATH 7's behavior.

 A particle in a dry-but-active cell, or above the water table in a partially saturated cell, need not terminate.
+We call such a particle dry.
 MODFLOW version 6.6.0 introduces a new option `DRY_TRACKING_METHOD` for the PRP package, determining how dry particles should behave.
 Supported values are:

 - `DROP` (default)
 - `STOP`